 Getting around Luxembourg

-From the 28th October 2018 onwards, Ryanair will be flying to Luxembourg Airport (LUX), the country’s only international airport.
+Ryanair flies directly to Luxembourg Airport (LUX), the country’s only international airport.
 Situated just a few miles east of the city, you can use public transport as a quick and easy way to get you around.
 And it’s cheap too!
 Singles are about €2, and you can take the number 16 or 29 bus to get to the city centre.

 Public transport in Luxembourg is cheap, punctual, and of great quality.
 Since Luxembourg is more expensive than its neighbours, I’d actually really recommend this as a great way to save money during your travels.
 You can buy day tickets for €4, which are also valid for buses too, but even single tickets (€2) will get you unlimited transfers for 2 hours.
 I definitely recommend taking the line 10 train north at some point during your stay as the countryside in Luxembourg is extremely picturesque and lush!
 It leads past plenty of the country’s main sights as well.